LCOGT/photonranch-jobs/README.md

 Observatories can retrieve new jobs to perform, update a job's status as it changes, and retrieve recent jobs regardless of status.
 Use of these API endpoints is mostly found in
 [the observatory repository](https://github.com/LCOGT/ptr-observatory).

-## Architecture

-An architecture diagram, when created, will go here.

-## Dependencies

-Dependencies will be listed here.

 ## Local Development

 Clone the repository to your local machine: